Access to a pure physical understanding of gravitation

 electrons with a relative velocity of 0.7399.c.(Chapter 5).
 3- from the proton-structure could be

 proved that the total types of charge-hidings (conjunctions) amounts to 2.1036 x 10^7 which

 makes a complex pattern of pulses around the proton.
-The chance on an permanent conjunction
+The chance on simultaneously operating

-is 0.0821 to 1.
-From this approach gravitation could be calculated as being an influence of a
+hidings is 0.0821 to 1.
+From this approach gravitation could be calculated as being the influence

-reduced part of one electron-spin per nucleon (Chapter 6).
+of reduction of one ec-spin, left per nucleon (Chapter 6).
 4- the durance of a full range of

 conjunction-types has been calculated on tr = 1.2356 x 10^-18 s, which means that multiplication

 of tr with c gives 7.00000 times the lowest radius of the electron-orbit (Chapter 8).
 That brings the

 orbiting time, ts = 1.5198 x 10^-16 s, in relaton with the fine structure constant

 (alpha = 7.2973 x 10^-3), but also with the number tr: